scarabdesign/EmailClientProof/README.md

 	- This will save the Campaign and allow you to put in recipients.
 3. Type in one or more recipient email addresses seperated by comma or space.
 Click the "Add" button.
 	- This will add the recipients to the list of email attemps at the bottom
-    - The list will update itself to show the status of the recipientattemps at the bottom
+    - The list will update itself to show the status of the email attemps at the bottom and will update itself when it get's an update from the server.
-    - The list will update itself to show the status of the recipient the emails are processed.

 To get a glimps of what's going on under the hood, look at the running command prompt and open the link that says:
 ```bash